wshon/madedit-mod/README.txt

 ----------
 Mod v0.2.5.4
 1. ColumnAlign to align the 'short line'(EOL is ahead of the caret position)
+2. Add URL of dictionary download in About Dialog

 Mod v0.2.5.3
 1. Clear/Set ReadOnly flag of the file instead of change outside and close/open again